 Career and Technical Education (CTE) teaches the college and career skills students need to be successful after high school.
 In addition to core courses required for graduation, students' electives allow them to explore different career fields and gain skills that can help them be successful in the workplace and in college.

 Whether students intend to go to college, are working in their career field now, or plan to enlist or start their career right out of high school, the occupational programs offered can combine passion and interests with the skills needed to compete for jobs in high-demand fields.

-WAVA's Career Technical Education program includes courses taught by highly-qualified professionals with industry experience.
-A minimum of 1.0 credits is required for graduation.
-A sequence of CTE courses can lead to completion of a Graduation Pathway.
+WAVA's Career Technical Education program includes courses taught by highly qualified professionals with industry experience.
+At least 1.0 credits are required for graduation.
+Completion of 2.0 credits in CTE courses can lead to completion of a Graduation Pathway.
 CTE students also have opportunities to participate in project-based learning, earn dual college credit and industry recognized technical certifications as well as seek student leadership roles in National Career and Technical Student Organizations (CTSO).

-Students in grades 9-11 are enrolled in CTE courses to complete WA OSPI Graduation Requirements.
+Students in grades 9-12 are enrolled in CTE courses to complete Washington State Board of Education Requirements.